Our journey towards more fully realized equity efforts

 The Blueprint developed targeted work plans to address assessment findings:

-Policy and Community Justice: Foster community engagement through Q&A sessions, focus groups, and forums.
+• Policy & Community Justice: Foster community engagement through Q&A sessions, focus groups, and forums.
 Strengthen communication norms and equity in decision-making.

-Communications and Accessibility: Perform language justice assessments, track accessibility requests, and implement top-priority recommendations.
+• Communications & Accessibility: Perform language justice assessments, track accessibility requests, and implement top-priority recommendations.

-Data and Evaluation: Establish data equity principles emphasizing respectful and valid data collection, disaggregation, and accessibility.
+• Data & Evaluation: Establish data equity principles emphasizing respectful and valid data collection, disaggregation, and accessibility.

 Ongoing accountability